 Explaining 1099 tax forms issued from cryptocurrency exchanges.

 It’s tax season and many taxpayers will receive tax forms from cryptocurrency exchanges.
 Due to some confusion in the industry, some taxpayers may receive a form 1099-K, others will receive a form 1099-B, and some may receive nothing at all.
-Whatever situation you fall under, TaxBit is skilled in helping.
+Whatever situation you fall under, Taxbit is skilled in helping.

 Form 1099-K